 Airflow in a PC creates an intake and exhaust cycle.
 Intake fans bring cool air into the case, which flows over components, absorbing heat.
 The heated air is then expelled by exhaust fans, creating a continuous flow that helps dissipate heat and maintain lower component temperatures.

 If the airflow crosses the PC case, it can disrupt the intended path and create turbulence.
 Turbulent airflow can lead to inefficient cooling and inadequate heat dissipation, resulting in higher component temperatures.
-It can also cause air to bypass certain components, such as heatsinks or radiators, reducing their cooling effectiveness.
+Ultimately, it can also cause air to bypass specific components, such as heatsinks or radiators, reducing their cooling effectiveness.

 Thank you!
 Please share your positive feedback. 🔋